Updated: April 8, 2023.

 The answer to how fast you can learn SEO is the most hated SEO answer: it depends.
 But that’s true.
 It depends on how much time you’re willing to spend and how serious you are about your SEO journey.

 - If you plan to spend a few hours a day learning SEO, then you can master the basics within a few weeks or even less.

 - If you have only a few hours a week, then be ready to spend a few months before you have fundamental SEO knowledge.

 And remember that once you learn the basics and have a basic understanding of SEO, you need to start learning it the practical way.
 Practice and experience are vital to SEO.

-⚡ Check my article on how long it takes to learn SEO where I share my experience and best practices on learning SEO.
+⚡ Check my article on how long it takes to learn SEO where I share my experience and best practices for learning SEO.

 How can you get experience in SEO?

 The best and the quickest way to get experience in SEO is to set up your own website and start experimenting.
 Your first website probably won’t be “the website” you are going to be proud of but it will help you get the SEO experience you need.